Van Life Europe: 8 months & 12 countries in a campervan

 - Driving too much: 3,000 km in the first month instead of 800 km.
 Result: Burnout.

 - No Plan B: What if the van breaks down, you get sick, or the freelance client leaves?
-Always have the option to return.
+Always have an option to return.

-- Instagram goals only: The main tourist spots are overcrowded.
-Smaller, lesser-known places are often better.
+- Instagram-worthy destinations only: The highlight spots are overcrowded.
+Small, unknown places are often better.

 - Giving up social life: Old friends need nurturing – WhatsApp, video calls, visits home.

 My conclusion after 5 years of van life in Europe: It's the freest life I've ever had.
 But it's not a permanent vacation.
 It's work, routine, and sometimes everyday life in 12 square meters.
 For the right people (remote-working, flexible, adventurous, mentally resilient), it's the best life.
-For others: a two-month trial, then an honest assessment.
+For others: Try it out for 2 months, then take an honest look.

 FAQ: Van Life in Europe – Frequently Asked Questions